National Prosecuting Authority: Zuma and Ramaphosa presidencies (2009–present)

 Menzi Simelane, appointed NDPP in 2009, was removed from office in early October 2012, after the Constitutional Court found, in Democratic Alliance v President, that his appointment had been invalid.
 The tenure of Nomgcobo Jiba, who served as acting NDPP from the time that Simelane was put on special leave in January 2012, was also controversial, and Jiba has since been accused of enabling state capture, and participating in other political conspiracies, while in office.

 Mxolisi Nxasana was appointed NDPP with effect from 1 October 2013.
 On 5 July 2014, President Zuma announced a Section 12(6) inquiry to determine whether Nxasana was fit to hold office.
 On 11 May 2015, the inquiry was terminated, but on 31 May 2015 it was announced that Nxasana was stepping down.
 He was paid out the value of the remainder of his 10-year-contract amounting to R17 million.

 On 18 June 2015, Zuma appointed Shaun Abrahams as NDPP.
 In August 2018, however, in Corruption Watch v President, the Constitutional Court set aside the termination of Nxasana's appointment as NDPP, effectively making Abrahams's appointment invalid, and directed President Cyril Ramaphosa to appoint a new NDPP within 90 days.
 Ramaphosa appointed Shamila Batohi as NDPP in December 2018.
+She was replaced as NDPP by advocate Andy Mothibi from 1 February 2026, upon her retirement.